OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 # SAMM Agile guidance
 By Rob van der Veer (Software Improvement Group) with the help of many peers and clients. r.vanderveer@sig.eu

-This document explains how SAMM topics specifically work for Agile, in the form of best practices and pitfalls, to attain the continuous building in of sufficient security during software development.
+This document explains how SAMM practices specifically work for Agile, in the form of best practices and pitfalls, to attain the continuous building in of sufficient security during software development.

 **Media**